 LOLER’s thoroughly examines the equipment itself.
 LOLER also requires that all of the lifting equipment is strong and stable enough for its intended use.
 Additionally, it should be properly maintained through regular inspection and service, and all operators should be sufficiently trained in how to use the equipment.
 Any usage of the equipment should be planned in advance.
 Therefore, taking into account the risks to the carer, the patient, and anyone nearby.

 Routine Hoist Servicing

 Whilst daily checks on the equipment are best practice, planned routine hoist servicing is the best way you can get a full assessment of your equipment.
 By assessing the condition and wear of each part of the device, you can ensure that any replacements and repairs are made long before the equipment becomes unsafe and unusable.
-Servicing to the manufacturer’s specifications should include examination all the internal components of the equipment which are not externally visible.
+Servicing the manufacturer’s specifications should include examination of all the internal components of the equipment which are not externally visible.
 Proactive servicing will help decrease the risk of emergency incidents.
 In addition to keeping your staff and patients confident when they are using the lifting and handling equipment.

 As a leading provider of patient lifting and handling solutions, all of our equipment is thoroughly checked, tried, and tested, before being supplied to our customers or organisations, however, in line with the recommendations of LOLER, it should be examined on commissioning to ensure it is safe for use.